-- Objective: To explore the development of niche markets for agricultural products (e.g. organic/hydroponic). - Objective: To encourage secondary business development, such as outdoor markets or canneries, around the agricultural economy. - Objective: To work with Marathon County and other agencies such as the UW-Extension, to explore regional approaches to aiding the agricultural economy, such as regional manure digesters and farm preservation contracts.
+- Objective: To explore the development of niche markets for agricultural products (e.g. organic/hydroponic). - Objective: To encourage secondary business development, such as outdoor markets or canneries, around the agricultural economy. - Objective: To work with Marathon County and other agencies such as the UW-Extension, to explore regional approaches to aiding the agricultural economy.